sftcd/openssl/esnistuff/README.md

 - 20210304: rebased with upstream (many, many changes so testing needed!).
 Some new warnings about deprecation, not yet fixed.
-Loading our PEM file seems broken as is HPKE for NIST curves, so stuff to fix.
-The client ECH stuff with 25519 seems ok though.
+Loading our PEM file broken for now so stuff to fix.
+The client ECH stuff with 25519 seems ok though there's an error thrown on the server at the end.
+So getting there, but not there yet.

 - 20210301: fixed the use of ``hpke_enc_evp`` variant, and got rid of the ``hpke_enc_raw`` variant code (which exposes the